-Who wants to carry around all that junk when you have a perfectly good camera in your pocket?
+Who wants to carry around all that junk when you have an excellent camera in your pocket?

 They are thin bricks of glass, metal, and plastic.
 The Hasselblad True Zoom joined with the Moto Z and came up with a solution for this shortcoming.